 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the cli.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Cli.exe is not essential for Windows and will often cause problems.
-Cli.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows—mostly C:\Program Files\ATI Technologies\ATI.ACE\.
+Cli.exe is located in a subfolder of "C:\Program Files"—mostly C:\Program Files\ATI Technologies\ATI.ACE\.

 Recommended: Identify cli.exe related errors